 A great way to keep fresh list of veterinary blog ideas is to involve the whole staff.
 At your next practice meeting have a brainstorming session with the whole group.
 By allowing the entire practice to get involved in generating your veteirnary blog ideas you will see the practice from a new perspective and fresh set of eyes.
 You’ll become more intimately aware of the questions your staff are being asked every single day.
 (Pro tip: allow other members of staff to write the blog posts- it keeps employees engaged and feeling valued & it allows clients and potential clients a different perspective.
 It’s a win-win)

 A blog is one of the most important ways to establish a local online presence and grow your practice.
 Your blog won’t be accomplishing its purpose unless it’s successfully managed.

 Here are some of the most common issues practice owners and managers face with veterinary blog management.

 - Eyecatching Titles: Your titles should be enticing enough so that readers want to learn more about the topic.
 Google ranks content on blogs and websites based on targeted keywords so choose carefully to increase your chances of ranking higher.

 - Connect With Your Audience: In any busy veterinarian practice, it’s difficult to keep to your schedule and engage with your clients during regular office hours.
 When you write articles for your blog, take the time to read the comments and engage with your audience by answering questions.
 (Pro tip: Don’t be thrown off by negative comments or reviews- embrace them!)

 - Content Promotion: Adding a blog to your website isn’t enough if you want to have a consistent following.
 Most practices have social media accounts.
-Include a link to your blog in your email newsletter, and share updates on Twitter and Facebook.
+Include a link to your blog in your email newsletter, and share updates on Instagram and Facebook.